phillipskevin/can-hyperscript/README.md

 ### render

-`can-hyperscript/lib/component` provides a `render` function for rendering a view for a component.
+`can-hyperscript/lib/component` provides a `render` function for rendering the view for a component.
+This render function will take the [Scope](http://canjs.com/doc/can-view-scope.html) of the component, turn it in to an object, and pass it to your view function.
+You can use properties from the object in your view function using normal bracket or dot-notation.

 ```js
 import h from 'can-hyperscript';